blanfried/Osows/content/english/_index.md

       From then on we collaborate with you, making any changes or updates you desire.
       <br>
       <br>
-      Click this card to see our portfolio!"
+      Click this card to see all the services that we provide!"

 ############################ video ###############################